Vinca Growth and Care Guide

 Best Varieties of Annual Vinca

 There’s no shortage of excellent Annual Vinca cultivars to choose from, thanks to decades of breeding focused on disease resistance, compact growth, and bold flower colors.
 This is the only summary where we will not rate the cultivars, because everyone of them is amazing.
-Here are some of the commonly known varieties that are commonly found at Martin Garden Center and other Garden Centers across the country:

-How to Grow & Care for Annual Vinca
+How to Grow and Care for Vinca

 Annual Vinca is a heat-loving, low-maintenance flower that brings vibrant color to summer gardens.
 With its glossy green leaves and nonstop blooms in shades of pink, white, red, and purple, it’s a favorite for flower beds, borders, and containers.
 Whether you’re a seasoned gardener or just getting started, Annual Vinca is easy to grow and rewards you with months of cheerful color.

-Planting Annual Vinca
+Planting Vinca

 To get the best out of your Annual Vinca, plant it outdoors only after all danger of frost has passed and nighttime temperatures remain above 60–65°F. This warm-season annual does not appreciate cold or soggy soil.
 If you’re starting from seed, keep in mind that vinca is slow to germinate and prefers warm conditions; many gardeners opt to buy transplants instead.